crablab/dissertation/reports/final_report/final_report.md

 It turns out that although the outgoing packet is correctly formatted (when compared to incoming packets from a clicker as received by the emulator basestation) no packet is actually sent, or at least received at the other end.
 This is a fairly critical error and I think may stem from my misunderstanding over how the code works (which address is which).
 I have not yet resolved this and I may not - I am quickly going down a rabbit hole of ASCII encoding already.

-### Conclusion

-I successfully implemented (using code from @mooney_nickmooney/turning-clicker_2019) a clicker basestation and associated Python script which I believe actually has a practical use, to replace the current PowerPoint slide system.
-The emulation of the clickers themselves has proved more tricky and the adaptation of the code to spoof packets has been difficult.
-However, the reception and decoding of live packets has shown that the protocol is vulnerable to a programmatic attack in this way and, if nothing else, is vulnerable to a simple replay attack of a recorded transmission.

 ## Browser Fingerprinting

 Tracking a user within a website (or indeed across the internet) has been possible either by checking the IP address of the origin or by use of cookies for state management, the mechanism of which was described in the 1997 RFC [@kristol_http_nodate].
 As part of the new clicker system it is envisioned that some method of identifying the device the student is signing in on will be required, to allow detection of one device signing multiple people in.
 The IP address is too general - those connected to college WiFi or using the same network and mobile phone mast would have identical IP addresses, session cookies can be set to have long expiries but a user can remove them from their browser regardless.
 In order to track devices with some degree of certainty, it is therefore necessary to look at alternative means of identification.